 The armistice, or truce, between Allies and Germany, marked the end, on the western front at least, of a global conflict that began four years earlier and would claim millions of lives as it spread throughout Europe.

-In late September of 1918, Germany was facing a hopeless military situation and was forced to respond to U.S. President Woodrow Wilson’s “Fourteen Points” from earlier in January.
-The actual terms of Wilson’s policies were primarily written by French Marshal Ferdinand Foch, and included a call for the halt in fighting, removal of German troops to within their own borders, exchange of prisoners, promise of reparations, and the preservation of infrastructure among the terms.
+In late September of 1918, Germany faced a hopeless military situation and was forced to respond to U.S. President Woodrow Wilson’s “Fourteen Points” earlier in January.
+French Marshal Ferdinand Foch primarily wrote the actual terms of Wilson’s policies.
+They included a call for the halt in fighting, removal of German troops within their borders, exchange of prisoners, the promise of reparations, and the preservation of infrastructure among the terms.

-Although the armistice ended the fighting, it would be over six months before negotiations were complete on the Treaty of Versailles, which officially ended the war in June of 1919, and in the meantime, battles would continue in parts of the Russian Empire on the eastern front.
+Although the armistice ended the fighting, it would be over six months before negotiations were complete on the Treaty of Versailles, which officially ended the war in June of 1919.
+In the meantime, battles would continue in parts of the Russian Empire on the eastern front.

 In November of 1919, President Wilson proclaimed November 11 as the first commemoration of Armistice Day.
 In his proclamation, Wilson said:

 “To us in America, the reflections of Armistice Day will be filled with solemn pride in the heroism of those who died in the country’s service and with gratitude for the victory, both because of the thing from which it has freed us and because of the opportunity it has given America to show her sympathy with peace and justice in the councils of the nations…”

 Originally the idea for the celebration included a day of parades and public meetings, along with a brief suspension of business beginning at 11:00 a.m.
 Then, in June of 1926, the United States Congress officially recognized the end of World War I with this resolution: